fluencelabs/trust-graph/README.md

   - [Learn Aqua](#learn-aqua)

 ## Overview
 The problem of access control and permissions is solved with centralized CAs (Certificate Authority) in web 2.0.
-However, this problem is urgent and becomes even more challenging considering a decentralized nature of web 3.0.
+However, such problem is urgent and becomes even more challenging considering a decentralized nature of web 3.0.
 TrustGraph is our point of view on the solution for this challenge.

 TrustGraph is a bottom layer of trust for open p2p networks: every peer may be provided with SSL-like certificates that promoted over the network.
 Service providers and peers can treat certificate holders differently based on their certificate set.